Arnold Palmer Hospital for Children was ranked in seven pediatric specialties.

 The hospital was ranked among the “Best Children’s Hospitals” in seven pediatric specialties:

 - #33 in cardiology and heart surgery

 The “Best Children’s Hospitals” rankings highlight U.S. News & World Report’s top 50 U.S. pediatric facilities in cancer, cardiology and heart surgery, diabetes and endocrinology, gastroenterology and GI surgery, neonatology, nephrology, neurology and neurosurgery, orthopedics, pulmonology and urology.
 Based on a combination of clinical data and reputation surveys of pediatric specialists, 83 hospitals were ranked in at least one specialty.

-“To be ranked among such a prestigious group of hospitals is an honor and reflects the hard work and commitment our physicians, nurses, and team members put into caring for our patients,” says Kathy Swanson, president of Arnold Palmer Medical Center.
+“To be ranked among such a prestigious group of hospitals is an honor and reflects the hard work and commitment our physicians, nurses, and team members put into caring for our patients,” says Kathy Swanson, president of Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies.
 “For families of children with rare or life-threatening illnesses, the ranking is a tool to help find the best medical care, and we’re ecstatic to be recognized as the place to go in Central Florida for the best pediatric care.”